Nitrocross

-Nitrocross is an American rallycross racing series.
-Created by rallycross driver Travis Pastrana and the Nitro Circus production in 2018, its inaugural season began in 2021.
+Nitrocross was an American rallycross racing series.
+Created by rallycross driver Travis Pastrana and the Nitro Circus production in 2018, it became a full series in 2021 and folded in 2024.
 The championship is sanctioned by the United States Auto Club.

 History

 From 2018 to 2019, rallycross was a sport in the Nitro World Games at Utah Motorsports Campus.
 In late 2020, it expanded into its own series with plans of running the inaugural season in 2021 and debuting an electric class in 2022.

 Although American rallycross leagues like the Global Rallycross Championship and Americas Rallycross Championship had failed, Nitrocross founder Pastrana envisioned the series as an inexpensive discipline that did not need to rely on heavy manufacturer support.

 Nitrocross cars raced with exclusively internal combustion engines in 2021 while the electric Group E class was introduced in 2022.
 Group E's electric vehicles are built using a battery-powered SUV platform called the FC1-X, which is developed by First Corner – a joint venture between QEV Technologies and Olsbergs MSE, the project received manufacturer support such as Ford, Subaru, and Volkswagen.
 The FC1-X began testing in February 2021 and made its racing debut at the 2022 Race of Champions.

 Ahead of the 2023–24 season, the series was renamed from Nitro Rallycross to Nitrocross to reflect its deviation from the traditional rallycross format.

+The series was discontinued in October 2024, after two rounds of the 2024–25 season.
+The FC1-X cars were eventually acquired by the upstart RallyX Americas.

 Tracks

-Nitrocross tracks are purpose built with mixed surfaces and jumps.
+Nitrocross tracks were purpose built, with mixed surfaces and jumps.
 Speaking with DirtFish in March 2020, Pastrana stressed the construction of such courses with an emphasis on dirt, high-banked corners, and large jumps, comparing his plans to motocross courses as "every track was unique."
 As part of the series' development, Pastrana built a test circuit near his house.
-The series also races on short course dirt tracks used in the defunct Lucas Oil Off Road Racing Series such as Wild Horse Pass Motorsports Park in Arizona.
+The series also raced on short course dirt tracks used previously in the Lucas Oil Off Road Racing Series such as Wild Horse Pass Motorsports Park in Arizona.

 For the second season in 2022–23, the series expanded to include races in Canada, Sweden, and Lydden Hill Race Circuit in England.